torcheeg/torcheeg/docs/source/installation.rst

-In case you want to experiment with the latest TorchEEG features which are not fully released yet, please run the following command to install from the master branch on github:
+In case you want to experiment with the latest TorchEEG features which are not fully released yet, please run the following command to install from the main branch on github:

 ::